Showing top 0 results 0 results found

 There is “The Customer Journey” and then there is each customer's journey.- Customer Service Guide

 The more touch points you find, the more possibilities you get to provide superb customer experience and convert customers.
 List them all in as many variations as possible, and create visualizations that suit your team’s needs and workflows.

-Now, when you’ve got that ready, it’s time to deliver the experience you promised.
+Now, when that’s ready, it’s time to deliver the experience we promised.
 How?
-You’ll find out in the guide you’re reading.
+Here comes the guide you’re reading.

 Easy!
 Or is it?